lammps/lammps/doc/src/Developer_unittest.rst

 individually with the results from ``Pair::single()``, if the pair style does support that functionality.

-With this scheme most of the code any any tested pair style will be executed and consistent results are required for different settings and between different accelerated pair style variants and the base class, as well as for computing individual pairs through the ``Pair::single()`` where supported.
+With this scheme a large fraction of the code of any tested pair style will be executed and consistent results are required for different settings and between different accelerated pair style variants and the base class, as well as for computing individual pairs through the ``Pair::single()`` where supported.

+The ``test_pair_style`` tester is used with 4 categories of test inputs:

+- pair styles compatible with molecular systems using bonded interactions and exclusions.
+For pair styles requiring a KSpace style the KSpace computations are disabled.
+The YAML files match the pattern "mol-pair-\*.yaml" and the tests are correspondingly labeled with "MolPairStyle:\*"
+- pair styles not compatible with the previous input template.
+  The YAML files match the pattern "atomic-pair-\*.yaml" and the tests are correspondingly labeled with "AtomicPairStyle:\*"
+- manybody pair styles.
+  The YAML files match the pattern "atomic-pair-\*.yaml" and the tests are correspondingly labeled with "AtomicPairStyle:\*"
+- kspace styles.
+  The YAML files match the pattern "kspace-\*.yaml" and the tests are correspondingly labeled with "KSpaceStyle:\*".
+In these cases a compatible pair style is defined, but the computation of the pair style contributions is disabled.

+The ``test_bond_style`` and ``test_angle_style`` are set up in a similar fashion and share support functions with the pair style tester.
+The final group of tests in this section is for fix styles that add/manipulate forces and velocities, e.g. for time integration, thermostats and more.

 Tests for programs in the tools folder